iterate/mikrobloggeriet/README.md

 Tragically, the "olorm" term is now ambiguous.
 But [Cool URIs don't change].
-I don't want to break existing URLs.
+I don't want to break existing links.

 The user experience of OLORM and JALS will suffer a bit from this.
 I ask you to to bear with me for the sake of the URIs :)